TK's Reviews

 Taste

-O'Donnell's is tucked away by Sean Og's.
+O'Donnell's sits next to Sean Og's.
 On a sunny day, everyone is out front.
-The pints are picture perfect and taste sublime.
+In the cold, the fire is on.
+Good craic.
+The pints are sublime.
+Just fun to stare at.
 This is a masterclass kind of Guinness.
-It's bumping up against legendary.
-I need a few dozen more.
-For research.
+Great publican and staff.

 Appearance